jcasinos/TFM/README.md

 of diferent technological regimes as emergent properties.

-### Conteidos repositorio:
+### Repository content:

-Este repositorio contiene los códigos de Python así como los resultados de las simulaciones que se presentan en el TFM.
-El repositorio se organiza en las siguientes carpetas:
+This repository contains the Python codes as well as the results of the simulations presented in the master thesis.
+The repository is organised in the following folders:

-#### Datos Simulaciones:
+#### Simulation Data:

-Los datos de las simulaciones se pueden descargar en este [enlace](https://drive.google.com/drive/folders/1vlIxDurlRA9VzlUvJooVt30m-960fuEK?usp=sharing).
-Los archivos contenidos (tener en cuenta que escenario puede ser base, markI o markII):
+The simulation data can be downloaded from this [link](https://drive.google.com/drive/folders/1vlIxDurlRA9VzlUvJooVt30m-960fuEK?usp=sharing).
+The files contained (note that scenario can be base, markI or markII):

-   - escernario.xlsx &rarr; Series temporales medias S1 y S2
+   - escernario.xlsx &rarr; Average time series S1 and S2.
-   - escenarioS1.xlsx &rarr; Series temporales S1 de las 500 simulaciones
+   - escenarioS1.xlsx &rarr; Time series S1 of the 500 simulations
-   - escenarioS2.xlsx &rarr; Series temporales S2 de las 500 simulaciones
+   - escenarioS2.xlsx &rarr; Time series S2 out of 500 simulations

-#### Jupyter Notebooks / Código
+#### Jupyter Notebooks / Code

-Contiene el código en formato [Jupyter Notebook](http://jupyter.org) necesario para replicar todos los resultados.
-Las libretas pueden abrirse y consultarse sin necesidad de tener Python instalado.
-Sin embargo para ejecutarlas será necesario instalar una [distribución](https://www.anaconda.com/download/#macos) de Python
+It contains the code in [Jupyter Notebook](http://jupyter.org) ormat needed to replicate all the results.
+The notebooks can be opened and consulted without having Python installed.
+However, to run them you will need to install a Python [distribution](https://www.anaconda.com/download/#macos)

-  - 01. [MODELO](https://github.com/jcasinos/TFM/blob/master/Jupyter%20Notebooks/Modelo.ipynb) &rarr; computación del modelo que reproduce fielmente el pseudocódigo
+  - 01. [MODEL](https://github.com/jcasinos/TFM/blob/master/Jupyter%20Notebooks/Modelo.ipynb) &rarr; computation of the model that faithfully reproduces the pseudocode
-  - 02. [SIMULACIÓN](https://github.com/jcasinos/TFM/blob/master/Jupyter%20Notebooks/Simulación.ipynb) &rarr; código con el que se pueden replicar las simulaciones realizadas u otras nuevas
+  - 02. [SIMULATION](https://github.com/jcasinos/TFM/blob/master/Jupyter%20Notebooks/Simulación.ipynb) &rarr; ccode with which you can replicate your simulations or new ones.
-  - 03. [ANALISIS](https://github.com/jcasinos/TFM/blob/master/Jupyter%20Notebooks/Analisis.ipynb) &rarr; código para elaborar los gráficos y los estadísticos descriptivos
+  - 03. [ANALISIS](https://github.com/jcasinos/TFM/blob/master/Jupyter%20Notebooks/Analisis.ipynb) &rarr; code to compute the graphs and descriptive statistics